 A Very Special Bike

-Finally, we arrive at our last item in this edition of our Cool Finds series.
+Finally, we arrive at the last item in this edition of our Cool Finds series.
 What we have here is what looks to be a modified gas-powered bicycle.
 Apart from being very cool, this little project also has an air of danger to it.
 This is definitely the kind of scenario you want to make sure your helmet is on for.

 If you’re in the Victoria area, give The Junk Box a call to help you tidy up your property and give you the peace of mind you deserve.
 Whether you want to surprise your spouse with a tidy garage or finally deal with the heaping pile of junk in the yard, as a homeowner, there are plenty of good reasons to hire a junk removal service.
 You can count on The Junk Box for quick, reliable service.
 Give us a call at 250.658.3944 or contact us online: